mglantz/laptop-lab/README.md

-# labtop-lab
+# laptop-lab
-Quick and dirty laptop lap based on Fedora lastest
+Setup of a Fedora based laptop lab